NeniscaMaria/UI-Component-React/README.md

 #### className: string:
   Trough this prop, you can add additional styles to your button.
 #### plain: boolean
   If true, will render a plain, simple button.
+  This will override any other out-of-the-box styling.
+So, if you pass other styling props together with `plain`, the result will still be a plain button.

 #### reverse: boolean
   The label and icon are rendered depending on this prop.